 Why Make This Game?

-I wanted to make a game where the gameplay evolves along with other elements in the game, mainly story and environment.
-A big inspiration for this was the Portal series.
-Early on in concepting, I had decided I wanted to talk about struggling with mental health through this game, specifically what I struggle with: anxiety and depression.
-The main in-game driver for thisĀ is a device strapped to the player's chest that's powered by a black hole.
-This device comes from a more personal inspiration; I generally describe the physical feeling of anxiety and depression as this inwards pull in my chest, almost like a black hole.
-It acts as the "tangible" metaphor for mental health, but it's also the main driver for evolving gameplay, story, and environment to act as a metaphor for how mental health struggle effects the self.
+My goal with A Heavy Heart was to evolve the gameplay alongside the storyline and environment, partially inspired by the Portal series.
+While concepting, I had decided to sddress the struggles of mental health, specifically what I struggle with: anxiety and depression.
+The primary in-game element driving thisĀ is a black hole-powered device strapped to the players chest.
+This device comes from a more personal inspiration; I generally describe the physical feeling of anxiety and depression as an inwards pull in my chest, almost like a black hole.
+It acts as the tangible metaphor for mental health, but is also the main driver for evolving gameplay, story, and environment illustrating how mental health struggles affect the self.

 Design Philosophies